Sermon Draft: Prideful Presumption…James 4:13-17

 James wrote his letter to Christians scattered throughout the Mediterranean and Asia Minor.
 This letter was not written to a single church but as a circular letter to all Christian congregations.
 Churches were being planted in the midst of hostile territory as they spread out from Jerusalem.
 The Spirit of God had been poured out in Acts 2, and the Word of God was sweeping through cities and villages, drawing people to a reconciled relationship with God.
 In the meantime, the governing authorities were not keen on any new religions that might threaten their grip on power in their regions.
 Rome was in control, and no group would undermine its rule.

 Meanwhile, it was not only Rome, but persecution and threats of persecution also came from the Jewish religious leaders.
-Reluctant to budge from their positions of influence in Rome, Jewish leaders maintained control over their sacred synagogues and much of the social life in and around this region.
+Reluctant to budge from their positions of influence in Rome, Jewish leaders maintained control over their sacred synagogues and much of the Jewish social life in and around this region.

 And so, James’s message was written to guide these Christians and us today to have the right perspective–a godly perspective in a world full of trials and in a hostile environment.
 Notice how he opens his letter in James 1:2-4…

-Thus, having a godly perspective would enable these Christians to live righteously.
-In other words, James wanted to separate those who live in alignment with God and those who were merely Christians in name only.
 In chapter 2, James explicitly states that there are two kinds of faith: one that works and another that talks.
-The faith that works or is expressed in everyday life is saving faith, and the other faith that does not work itself out in life is expressed by the demonic realm.
+The faith that works, or is expressed, in everyday life is saving faith, and the other faith that does not work itself out in life is the faith of the demonic realm.
 And so, the book of James is keenly interested in distinguishing between real and false faith.

-Put simply, James wrote this book to equip believers in Christ to endure trials with joy.
+Put simply, James wrote this letter to equip believers in Christ to endure trials with joy.
 In other words, there is a direct relationship between a Christian understanding of trials and their joy.
 To the extent a Christian sees trials as means to mature them, that Christian will “consider” trials with joy and live a life of faith and trust.
 The opposite is true for those who buckle under trial, becoming prideful, bitter, and antagonistic, or even apathetic.

 In chapter 3, James warns teachers and clarifies the kind of wisdom needed to rightly see trials.
 It’s the wisdom from above.
 Notice how he describes this wisdom: James 3:17-18.

-This leads into James 4, where James offers the key to addressing the problem of perspective.
-The chapter opens by revealing the source of our troubles and then moves on to share the only biblical response: humility.
-Indeed, humility manifests itself in many ways, and James wants his readers to understand certain aspects of humility’s expression.
 It’s important to note that pride is not necessarily the opposite of humility.
 Instead, pride is the manifestation of atheism.
-Pride says, “I do it my way.”
+Pride says, “I do it my way…without God.”
 At the heart of pride is self-sufficiency.
 Humility, on the other hand, is one of the many attributes that flow out of saving faith.
 Indeed, humility is accompanied by gratitude, love, and, really, what Paul describes as the fruit of the Spirit.

-When it comes to truth, there is no middle way.
-There is what is transcendent and what is temporal, imminent.
-There is heaven, there is hell.
-There is saved, there is unsaved.
+When it comes to our alignment with and our relationship to God, there is no middle ground.
+We are either children of God or we are not.
+There is the transcendent, and there is the immanent.
+There is heaven, and there is hell.
+There is saved, and there is unsaved.
+And, for us today, there is trust or presumption.
+There is either dependence on God or dependence on self.
 Scriptures do not provide a middle way.
 In logic, we would call this the law of the excluded middle.

-Thus, in this section, James gives us two types of speech, two types of knowledge, and two types of actions or behaviors.
+And so, here in this section, James gives us two types of speech, two types of knowledge, and two types of actions or behaviors.
 Each set of two contains both a biblical and an unbiblical expression.
 One is rooted in humility and faith, and the other is rooted in self-sufficiency and pride.
 Pride, in this particular context, is marked by presumption.
 There is no partial presumption.
 No partial pride.
 Either we are trusting God, or we are not.
 To be sure, we’re complex in our emotions, but that offers us no justification for presuming upon God.

 • Speech: vs. 13: You who say… and vs. 15: You ought to say…